jan-dolejsi/vscode-pddl/vsc-extension-quickstart.md

 ## Get up and running straight away

 - run `npm install` and `npm run compile` commands first
-- Make sure the language configuration settings in `language-configuration.json` are accurate
-- press `F5` to open a new window with your extension loaded
+- press `F5` to open a new window with your extension loaded (Or launch "Launch client" from the debug window)
 - create a new file with a file name suffix matching your language
 - verify that syntax highlight works and that the language configuration settings are working

+## Debug the server

+- In the debug panel launch "Attach to Server"
+  - You should see the attach to server command running in the call stack

 ## Make changes